Skip to main content

 • File a timely protective claim for credit or refund of U.S. taxes in accordance with Section 11 of Revenue Procedure 2015-40 PDF.

 • Take appropriate action under the procedures of the foreign country to avoid the lapse or termination of your right of appeal or competent authority consideration under the foreign country's income tax law.
-Many countries’ MAP procedures are summarized at the OECD page MAP Profiles.
+Many countries’ MAP procedures are summarized at the OECD page MAP profiles.

 The U.S. competent authority cannot consider requests involving countries with which the United States does not have an applicable tax treaty.